 Note: It was told that a young boy walking by the courthouse in the early 1920’s heard a voice.
 It was the sheriff in distress having locked himself in the “bear cage”, a jail cell that was relocated from the jail in Hahns Peak.
 The cage once held the infamous Harry Tracy, a member of the Butch Cassidy gang from which he escaped in 1898.

 Location: 1955 Shield Drive / Elk River Road

 Contractor: FCI Constructors, Inc. of Denver

 Description: The building faces north and is a three story buff colored brick, concrete and glass structure.
 The building is located on landscaped grounds to the north of the center of Steamboat Springs.
 The north front has three large window areas with a horizontal window area below the flat roof line.
-The third story is a gray color.
-The main entrance is on the second story at the north part of the east side.
-On the south side, the building descends the slope and has an entrance on the first story.
+The upper story is a gray color.
+On the south side, the building descends the slope with an entrance on the first story.
 The building houses the District Court and County Court of the 14th Judicial District.

 Photos taken 2011